jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Solution:** You need to measure to know how to size.
 ThreadPoolTaskExecutor can be [exposed as mbean](https://stackoverflow.com/questions/53519810/exposing-threadpooltaskexecutor-as-mbean-in-jmx) and monitored by VisualVM or other mbean browser, or monitored by using micrometer ([example in afterburner](https://stackoverflow.com/questions/53519810/exposing-threadpooltaskexecutor-as-mbean-in-jmx)).
+Make sure to give the threads a proper name, this makes them easier to recognize in thread dumps, heap dumps and profiling.

 Improper caching
 -------------------